Top 10 Counting Crows Songs

 The second single from Recovering the Satellites, this song did particularly well in Canada, where it reached number one on the singles chart.
 A Long December is an alternative rock ballad written after Adam Duritz’s friend was hit by a car.
 The very first line of the song sets up the track’s theme, looking back on the past and recognizing that things are finally going to get better.

-The song was written whilst Duritz was spending his days with his friend in hospital and then going back to the studio to continue work on the band’s second album.
-As such, the song gently juxtaposes the tragic realities of life with the glamour of the Hollywood lifestyle.
+The song was written whilst Duritz was spending his days with his friend in the hospital, then returning to the studio to continue work on the band’s second album.
+As such, the song gently juxtaposes the tragic realities of life with the glamour of Hollywood.
 This is done subtly – the mere mention of Hollywood has certain connotations, along with the line which references oysters and pearls – but is a notable addition.
-The song’s instrumental is the perfect accompaniment to the lyrics, with the use of accordion being particularly smart, managing to convey a certain festiveness (which ties into the song’s name and themes of hopes for the future) whilst simultaneously being slightly maundy and somehow grim.
-The track also features piano throughout, as well as some light and balanced guitar.
+The song’s instrumental is the perfect accompaniment to the lyrics, with the use of accordion particularly smart, conveying a certain festiveness (which ties into the song’s name and themes of hope for the future) whilst simultaneously being slightly maundy and somehow grim.
+The track also features piano throughout, along with some light, balanced guitar.

 # 4 – 1492

-This rip-roarer of a track is thought to have been intended for inclusion on Hard Candy, but Duritz was unhappy with the track in this form and had it reworked, making it the opening track and lead single of Saturday Nights & Sunday Mornings. out of all the Counting Crows songs, this is, without doubt, Counting Crow’s heaviest track to date, full of jagged and rowdy guitar riffs.
-Given that this is one of very few bands to have three permanent guitar players, it was about time that they took full advantage of this peculiarity.
+This rip-roarer of a track was intended for inclusion on Hard Candy, but Duritz was unhappy with it in this form and had it reworked, making it the opening track and lead single of Saturday Nights & Sunday Mornings. out of all the Counting Crows songs, this is, without doubt, Counting Crows’ heaviest track to date, full of jagged and rowdy guitar riffs.
+Given that this is one of the very few bands to have three permanent guitar players, it was about time that they took full advantage of this peculiarity.

 # 3 – Mr. Jones